remlapmot/remlapmot.github.io/README.md

     ```r
     blogdown::stop_server()
     ```
-* To build the site for use with GitHub Pages there are 2 choices
+## Building the site for deployment on GitHub Pages

 1. Build the site with a GitHub Action workflow, see [`blogdown.yaml`](.github/workflows/blogdown.yaml) which is edited from the r-lib/actions version [here](https://github.com/r-lib/actions/blob/v2-branch/examples/blogdown.yaml)
     * Commit `blogdown.yaml` into the repo in the `.github/workflows` directory